openeuler-mirror/docs/docs/en/docs/Installation/installation-guideline.md

 Load the ISO image of openEuler from the CD/DVD-ROM drive of the server and restart the server.
 The procedure is as follows:

 > ![](./public_sys-resources/icon-note.gif) **NOTE:**
 > Before the installation, ensure that the server boots from the CD/DVD-ROM drive preferentially.
 The following steps describe how to install the openEuler using the virtual CD/DVD-ROM drive on the baseboard management controller (BMC).
-The procedure of installing the openEuler from a physical drive is simple and is the same as that from the virtual drive.
-Therefore, its procedure does not provided in this section.
+The procedure for installing the openEuler from a physical drive is the same as that of the virtual drive.
+Therefore, no description is provided in this section.

 1. On the toolbar, click the icon shown in the following figure.